ClarisaD/DM1143-Ideation-and-Prototyping-FA19-Diaz/deliverables.md

 ## Final Self Assessment
 *Include in Google Drive folder, I&P Fall 2019*

-Emailed to Clarisa.

 ## Letter to Next Cohort
 *Include in Google Drive folder, I&P Fall 2019*

-Write a letter to the next class or create a 1-2 minute video, giving them advice on how to reach their learning goals and get value out of this course.
+Write a letter to the next class giving them advice on how to reach their learning goals and get value out of this course.